Channi pays obeisance at gurdwara Fatehgarh Sahib | Politics

 - India

-Fatehgarh Sahib (Pb), Dec 26 (9PTI) Punjab Chief Minister Charanjit Singh Channi on Sunday paid obeisance at Gurdwara Sri Fatehgarh Sahib on the second day of the annual 'Shaheedi Sabha'.
+Punjab Chief Minister Charanjit Singh Channi on Sunday paid obeisance at the Sri Fatehgarh Sahib Gurdwara on the second day of the annual 'Shaheedi Sabha'.

-The CM said the martyrdom of tenth Sikh Guru Gobind Singh's younger sons and Mata Gujri, Guru Teg Bahadur's wife, is unparalleled in the history of mankind.
+The chief minister said the martyrdom of tenth Sikh Guru Gobind Singh's younger sons and Mata Gujri, Guru Teg Bahadur's wife, is unparalleled in the history of mankind, according to an official statement.

 He said he came here to pay homage to the great martyrs.

 He said the state government has decided to link both these places as a mark of respect to the martyrs.
-The Hoshiarpur main road till Sri Chamkaur Sahib beyond the GT Road, Sirhind would be interconnected and the circuit has been named as Mata Gujri Ji Marg.
-Besides, a letter has been written to Prime Minister Narendra Modi to accord it the status of the national highway, said the CM.
+The Hoshiarpur main road till Sri Chamkaur Sahib beyond the GT Road, Sirhind, would be interconnected and the circuit has been named as Mata Gujri Ji Marg, the statement said.
+Besides, a letter has been written to Prime Minister Narendra Modi to accord it the status of national highway, Channi said.

-He further said a memorial of martyr Baba Sangat Singh would be established at Fatehgarh Sahib.
-Channi said Baba Sangat Singh was martyred at Sri Chamkaur Sahib by the Mughals who mistook him to be Guru Gobind Singh and his body was brought here from Sri Chamkaur Sahib.
+He said a memorial of martyr Baba Sangat Singh would be established at Fatehgarh Sahib.
+Channi said that Baba Sangat Singh was martyred at Sri Chamkaur Sahib by the Mughals who mistook him to be Guru Gobind Singh and his body was brought here from Sri Chamkaur Sahib.
+Chief Minister Channi also paid obeisance at the Dera Baba Murad Shah and the Darbar Almast Bapu Lal Badshah in Nakodar.
+Channi at the Dera Baba Murad Shah prayed for the welfare of all sections of society, besides seeking blessings to serve the people of Punjab more effectively.
+He also met and interacted with a 'sangat' gathered from different parts of the state.
+Channi also paid obeisance at Darbar Bapu Lal Badshah in Nakodar.
+He also announced grants of Rs 11 lakh each for the both religious places, said the statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)